Department of Economics

 Gateway Course

-Students pursuing the B.B.A. degree in Economics, whether they are a declared major or a business studies pathway student, must successfully complete the business math gateway course MAT 1053 (TCCN MATH 1324) or equivalent with a grade of "C-" or better in no more than two attempts.
-A student who is unable to successfully complete this course within two attempts, including dropping the course with a grade of “W,” or by taking an equivalent course at another institution, will be required to change his, her or their major outside of business.
-Upon the second failed attempt students will be changed to undeclared (UND) and will not be eligible for a Bachelor of Business Administration (B.B.A) or a Bachelor of Arts in Economics degree.
+Students pursuing the B.B.A. degree in Economics must successfully complete the business math gateway course MAT 1053 (TCCN MATH 1324) or equivalent with a grade of "C-" or better in no more than two attempts.
+A student who is unable to successfully complete this course within two attempts, including dropping the course with a grade of “W” or by taking an equivalent course at another institution, will be required to change their major outside of business.
+Upon the second failed attempt students will be changed to undeclared and will not be eligible for any Bachelor of Business Administration (B.B.A) degree or a Bachelor of Arts in Economics degree.

 MAT 1053Mathematics for Business3